h3rv3d0m/GoTouch5/README.md

 # GO:Touch5

 This is a simplified fork of Waldt work on [GoPlus](https://github.com/waldt/goplus).
-A have remove the Python parts for now, i have juste worked on the TouchOSC parts.
+I have remove the Python parts for now, i have juste worked on the TouchOSC parts.

 ## Whats different between this and GoPlus ?